apache/climate/mccsearch/docs/mccsearch.md

  * process.py contains some needed functions (from older version of Apache OCW)
  * file.py contains some needed functions (from older version of Apache OCW)
  * mainProg.py contains a sample of the  general workflow of the order the modules should be called.
 There are three main inputs you will have to supply:
-     * mainDirStr : this is the directory where you wish all the output files –images, textfiles, clipped netCDF files- to be store
+     * mainDirStr : this is the directory where you wish all the output files –images, textfiles, clipped netCDF files- to be stored
      * TRMMdirName : this is the directory where the original TRMM data in netCDF format is stored
      * CEoriDirName : this is the directory where the original MERG data in netCDF format is stored
  * Store the GrADsScripts folder (and contents) in a separate folder in the same main directory as the source code folder.